astronomer/airflow-guides/guides/airflow-great-expectations.md

     from great_expectations_provider.operators.great_expectations import GreatExpectationsOperator
     ```

-4. Create a task using the `GreatExpectationsOperator`.
+4. Create a task using the [`GreatExpectationsOperator`](https://registry.astronomer.io/providers/great-expectations/modules/greatexpectationsoperator).

 5. When deploying with Astronomer, it's important to note that Great Expectations needs to know where to find the Data Context by setting the `data_context_root_dir`, which you can then access in the DAG.
 We recommend adding this variable to your Dockerfile, but you can use [any of the methods described in our docs](https://www.astronomer.io/docs/cloud/stable/deploy/environment-variables/) to set environment variables for your deployment.
+If you are using the demo repository, then this variable has already been set in the Dockerfile to the location described in step 1.

   ```shell
   ENV GE_DATA_CONTEXT_ROOT_DIR=/usr/local/airflow/include/great_expectations